As of 2017 the Starving Artist Café is Permanently Closed.

 +1 864 644 8450

 Longing lost: Since the Cafe was a quick jump from where I lived in Greenville, my friends and I spent a lot of time at this eatery.
 We actually identified with the starving artist name.
 Not only did we plan our escape from the suburbs here as teenagers, but we also held a number reunions here.
 My fondest memory is a gathering in which we purposely discussed "nothing".
 My friend Pete was going to school in New England and was taking a course in philosophy, learning the approach to concepts we rarely discussed back home.
 He explained that there was a scholarly approach to discourse that started with a definition of an idea and then reached a logical conclusion based on sound arguments.
-He brought along his laptop and had us read a very entertaining post, In Search of Nothing, that investigated various takes on the idea of "nothing".
+He brought along his laptop and had us read a very entertaining post about nothing, that investigated various takes on the idea of "nothing".
 This was not a silly conversation once we got into it.
 The ancients were able to draw significant conclusions about existence and even God from the definition of nothing.
 If you think about it, nothing is not an easy thing to define.
 Is it the absence of everything or is it the same as the math idea of zero?
 We obviously never reached a conclusion we could all agree on, but what fun this exercise was.
 What I would give to relive those hangouts with my buds at the Starving Artist.

 Tax beef forces Easley eatery to shut down